pauljohanneskraft/SimpleConstraints/README.md

 ## License

-SwiftyConstraints is available under the MIT license.
+SimpleConstraints is available under the MIT license.
 See the LICENSE file for more info.